RinkuLib/RinkuLib/docs/articles/conditional-sql/dynamic-projection.md

 FROM albums
 ```

-## Derived keys

-The final column name becomes the key used by the builder.
+## Projection key from final alias

 ```sql
 ?SELECT